knweston/CSCE312-Termproject-Tutorial/docs/source/yo2mem.rst

     .ys --yas--> .yo --yo2mem--> .mem

-Specifically, we rely on ``yas`` which is Y86-64 assembler. ``yas`` takes assembly code (.ys) as an input and outputs a memory file ``.yo`` that contains both machine code and data.
+Specifically, we rely on ``yas`` - the Y86-64 assembler. ``yas`` takes assembly code (.ys) as an input and outputs a memory file ``.yo`` that contains both machine code and data.
 However, Y86-64 SEQ implemented with logisim cannot directly understand ``yo`` file.
-Therefore, we are supposed to make a converter from .yo to something that logisim can understand.
+Therefore, we need to make a converter to convert content of the .yo file to something that logisim can understand.

 2. .yo file format
 **********************